u-blox/ubxlib/port/platform/zephyr/runner_nxp/README.md

 Please see the existing overlay files in the [boards](boards) directory.
 You will find more details on how to use `.overlay` files in [Zephyr device tree documention](https://docs.zephyrproject.org/latest/guides/dts/howtos.html#set-devicetree-overlays).

 # Hardware Requirements
-Since STM32 MCUs have many UARTs and `west` doesn't currently support reading traces over SWDIO, logging is through the Zephyr console UART.
+Since NXP MCUs have many UARTs and `west` doesn't currently support reading traces over SWDIO, logging is through the Zephyr console UART.